Common Italian Idioms: Idiomatic Expressions for Everyday Conversation

 Dopo la pioggia viene il sole

 "After the rain comes the sun" is the Italian version of "every cloud has a silver lining."
-It's encouragement that things will get better after difficult times.
+It's an encouragement that things will get better after difficult times.
 Italians use this saying to comfort someone going through a rough patch.

 Rosso di sera, bel tempo si spera